mattiash/angular-tablesort/README.md

 When you use jquery to build your web-pages, it is very easy to add sorting functionality to your tables - include [tablesorter](http://tablesorter.com) and annotate your column headings slightly to tell it what type of data your table contains.

-The goal with this module is to make it just as easy to add sorting to AngularJS tables, but with proper use of angular features and not jquery.
+The goal with this module is to make it just as easy to add sorting to AngularJS tables, but with proper use of angular features and not jQuery.

 Click once on a heading to sort ascending, twice for descending.
 Use shift-click to sort on more than one column.

-Additionally, these directives also makes it easy to add a default row that is shown in empty tables to make it explicit that the table is intentionally empty and not just broken.
+Additionally, these directives also make it easy to add a default row that is shown in empty tables to make it explicit that the table is intentionally empty and not just broken.

 Installation